Toward the Achievement of a Sustainable Society

 • Engaging with society

-• Continue to publicize the results of Responsible Care activities.
+• Publicize the results of Responsible Care activities.

 • Management systems